 Sweet Potato Lasagna: A noodle free pasta dish that tastes delicious and healthy too.
 Your plant-based guests will be raving about this meal for days.

-Broccoli Kugel: My husband made me this kugel once and sent it to me at my workplace lunch.
-Not only was his gesture sweet and thoughtful, but this recipe also turned out so good, I had to ask him for the recipe and note it down in my recipe book.
+Broccoli Kugel: My husband once made me this kugel and sent it at my workplace for lunch.
+Not only was his gesture sweet and thoughtful, but this recipe turned out so good, I had to ask him for the recipe and note it down in my recipe book.
 We have made it many times since.

 These classic Hanukkah jelly donuts are my personal favorites.
 I love the easy way in which the author fills the doughnuts with jelly, just as you would a thumbprint cookie.
 No special skills required.